andre-larsson/inpca403/README.md

 and an INPCA model that is fitted to the Chunker object.
 The Chunker has a method `get_chunk(i)` that returns chunk i of the data.
 See example script in folder `scripts`.

-More Chunker classes for loading other types of data than HDF can be created following the same pattern as HDFChunker, as long as they have a method for getting a chunk of data, and returning the total number of chunks (see Chunker class in inpca403/inpca403.py).
+More Chunker classes for loading other types of data than HDF can be created following the same pattern as HDFChunker, as long as they have a method for getting a chunk of data, returning the total number of chunks, and a method for returning all chunk indices (see Chunker class in inpca403/inpca403.py).